gcallanan/savina-apps-in-cal/README.md

     address = {New York, NY, USA},
     url = {https://doi.org/10.1145/2687357.2687368},
     doi = {10.1145/2687357.2687368},
-    abstract = {This paper introduces the Savina benchmark suite for actor-oriented programs.
-Our goal is to provide a standard benchmark suite that enables researchers and application developers to compare different actor implementations and identify those that deliver the best performance for a given use-case.
-The benchmarks in Savina are diverse, realistic, and represent compute (rather than I/O) intensive applications.
-They range from popular micro-benchmarks to classical concurrency problems to applications that demonstrate various styles of parallelism.
-Implementations of the benchmarks on various actor libraries are made publicly available through an open source release.
-This will allow other developers and researchers to compare the performance of their actor libraries on these common set of benchmarks.}, booktitle = {Proceedings of the 4th International Workshop on Programming Based on Actors Agents & Decentralized Control}, pages = {67–80},
+    booktitle = {Proceedings of the 4th International Workshop on Programming Based on Actors Agents & Decentralized Control}, pages = {67–80},
     numpages = {14},